 The Interstate Mining Compact Commission is a multi-state governmental agency / organization that represents the natural resource and related environmental protection interests of its member

 Gregory E. Conrad - Executive Director

-Beth A. Botsis - Director of Programs
+Beth A. Botsis - Deputy Executive Director

 Phyllis Plummer - Bookkeeper

 On January 10, 2014, Gregory E. Conrad, IMCC's Executive Director, presented the following paper titled "The Interstate Mining Compact Commission: Seeking to Secure State Sovereignty in the Minerals Arena"

 at the Alaska Support Industry Alliance "Meet Alaska" conference in Anchorage.
 The paper and accompanying power point (in .pdf format) are linked here and contain helpful information on the structure and operations of